guendev/guendev/README.md

     }

     func fact() -> Void {
-        print("I'm an Queer.
+        print("I'm a Queer.
 I'm ready to protect people like me 😊") }
 }
 ```